pchandra90/CarND-Behavioral-Cloning/writeup.md

 #### 4. Appropriate training data

 I have used given training data.
 Only use images of central camera.
-As we have less number of right curved lane date, horizontally fliped images and its negative stearing mesurnments is used to increase training data and get sufficient right turn images.
+As we have less number of right curved lane date, horizontally fliped images and its negative steering mesurnments is used to increase training data and get sufficient right turn images.

 ### Model Architecture and Training Strategy